postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ![Update Ready](https://assets.postman.com/postman-docs/update-ready-v86.jpg)

 Select the update option to download or install the latest update.
 You will see a notification when the download is complete, prompting you to restart the Postman app to apply the updates.
-If you don't want to update yet, choose __Later__ to auto-update the next time you launch the app.
+If you don't want to update yet, choose __Later__ to auto-update the next time you open Postman.

 You can configure your preferences to enable automatic download for major updates in __Settings__ &gt; __Update__.
 Postman automatically downloads minor updates and bug fixes.